herobd/NAF_dataset/README.md

 * `fieldRegion`: Used if there are multiple documents in an image to denote the different images.
 Also done with repeated records.
 * `fieldCol`: A column of a table, captures the entire column.
 Individual cells are not annotated.
 * `fieldRow`: A row of a table.

+Some special characters are used in the transcription:
+* "«text»" indicates that "text" had a strikethrough
+* "¿" indicates the transcriber could not read a character
+* "§" indicates the whole line or word was illegible
+* "" (empty string) is if the field was blank

 ## Citing